genos92/recipes/hummus.md

 - Measure exact cumin amount
 - Convert volume to mass
 - Perhaps slightly more water?
-- Add photo
+- Garnishing can be better
-- Serve with boiled egg?
+- Better food photography